 - Confectioners' sugar, optional

-- 1. In a large saucepan, combine butter and brown sugar over medium heat until sugar is dissolved.
-In a small bowl, beat eggs and vanilla.
-Gradually add hot sugar mixture, stirring constantly.
-Combine flour and baking powder; gradually add to the butter mixture and mix well.
+- 1. In a saucepan, heat butter and brown sugar over medium heat until sugar is dissolved.
+In a mixing bowl, combine the eggs, vanilla and butter mixture.
+Combine flour and baking powder; gradually add to the butter mixture.
 Stir in pecans.

 - 2. Spread into a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out with moist crumbs and edges are crisp.
 Cool on a wire rack.
 Dust with confectioners' sugar if desired.
 Cut into bars.
 Yield: 4 dozen.

 1 each: 124 calories, 8g fat (3g saturated fat), 19mg cholesterol, 62mg sodium, 14g carbohydrate (10g sugars, 1g fiber), 1g protein.

 Reviews for Caramel Pecan Bars